webix-hub/docs/data/pivot/configuration.md

 2) with the help of the api/ui.pivot_addoperation.md method

-Besides adding an operation, it allows specifying the *leavesOnly* property which defines whether values of the child elements should be processed together with their parent rows.
+Besides adding an operation, it allows specifying the *leavesOnly* property.
+This property means that the operation function will take only values of leaves child rows (rows that do not have sub-rows).
 The method takes three parameters:

 - name - (string) the operation's name
 - function - (function)	the function which will be called for each cell in the column with this operation.
 It takes an array with values of child cells
 - options - (object) object with operation options.
 Currently, there's just one option - leavesOnly.
-If it's set to *true*, the operation will process rows values with child elements
+If it's set to *true*, the operation function will take values of child rows that do not contain sub-rows.

 ~~~js
 grida.addOperation("avr", function(data) {